theQRL/qips/qip-specification.md

 # 11. Replaces

-The QIPs that this QIP replaces, by UUID
+The QIPs that this QIP replaces, by UUID.

 # 12. Superseded By

-The QIPs that supersedes
+The QIPs that supersedes this QIP, by UUID.